 Saag Paneer Recipe Substitutions

 If you are vegan, you can easily substitute paneer for tofu, and the cream for coconut cream.
 This is a naturally gluten free recipe like most Indian curries.
-And if you are the kinds who doesn’t love paneer (not my friend, you), add chicken or lamb to make chicken saag or lamb saag which taste delicious too (recipe for chicken saag coming up soon).
+And if you are the kinds who doesn’t love paneer, add chicken or lamb to make chicken saag or lamb saag which taste delicious too (recipe for chicken saag coming up soon).
 The cooking times will vary of course so make sure to cook the curry long enough after adding chicken to it.

 See how easy life can be when you are making saag paneer or your version of it?